 And even for those sticking by the rules, they’re still monitored by a little black box in their cab.

 The tachograph unit tracks when they’re driving, for how long, when they take a break, how long they take between shifts – about the only thing it doesn’t track is how often they pick their nose!

 All in all, professional HGV drivers are the safest, most advanced and closely monitored drivers in the UK, outside of the emergency services.

 5. Misconception: HGV drivers don’t care about other road users

 HGV drivers are well documented to be ‘good Samaritans’ and the first to stop if they see a motorist in trouble.
-YouTube has some great examples of this.
+Just check out YouTube for some great examples of this.

 6. Misconception: Truckers cause accidents.

 HGV drivers are more careful, safety orientated and better trained than almost any other driver on the road.

 In fact, the majority of accidents that happen involving lorries occur due to drivers driving in their blind spots.
 You’ve got to consider, too, that a trucker can easily cover around 10 times the mileage of the average motorist, just while they’re at work!

 7. Misconception: Truckers aren’t cultured